bitsyamagu/align/README.md

 # align
-Global alignment for pairs of sequences
+A simple global alignment program for pairs of sequences

 ## Description
 This repository contains a C++ program that performs sequence alignment using the Smith-Waterman algorithm.
 The program uses multi-threading with POSIX threads (pthreads) to perform calculations in parallel, significantly speeding up the alignment process.